Egocentric Vision · Benchmark · 2026

 High-Resolution Object Scans

-Every interacted object is independently scanned at sub-millimeter resolution, enabling 6-DoF pose supervision and rendering-based evaluation.
+Interacted objects are independently scanned at sub-millimeter resolution, enabling applications involving 6-DoF pose extraction and rendering-based evaluation.

 04 — Benchmarks